cyclopenta/bios626_midterm1/README.md

   -sklearn
  ```
 # Methods
 For both tasks, I have a model sweep among support vector machine, logestic regression, random forest, naive bayes linear discriminant analysis and feature selection optimization using PCA.
 In detail, for each model we will have 5 different train-valid sets using 10-50 PCs or all the features.
 The model has the highest mean accuracy and lowest variance will be chosen as the final model.
+The results for test set is saved in **{task}_fine.txt**.
+## Binary Task
 For the binary task, the best model is logestic regression.
 The summary table is shown below and saved in "summary_binary.csv".
 ![table_binary](https://github.com/cyclopenta/bios626_midterm1/blob/main/table_binary.png)

+## Multi-class Task
 For multi-class task, the best model is linear discriminant analysis. he summary table is shown below and saved in "summary_multi.csv".
 ![table_multi](https://github.com/cyclopenta/bios626_midterm1/blob/main/table_multi.png)